ropnop/kerbrute/README.md

 By default, Kerbrute is multithreaded and uses 10 threads.
 This can be changed with the `-t` option.

-Output is logged to stdout, but a log file can be specified with `-w`.
+Output is logged to stdout, but a log file can be specified with `-o`.

 By default, failures are not logged, but that can be changed with `-v`.